kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-3.md

 create_widget( 'Blog Sidebar', 'blog', 'Displays on side of pages in blog section');
 ```

-For a little variety, in our Dashboard, add `recent posts` and `recent comments` in blog sidebar widget by simply dragging them into our new blog sidebar widget.
+For a little variety, in our Dashboard, add `recent posts` and `recent comments` in blog sidebar widget by dragging them into our new blog sidebar widget.

 View your cool new Blog with unique blog Sidebar widget in the browser